kachristensen/Current-Dnd-Campaigns/Session Notes/9 - Title - Date.md

 	- I asked Valindra about Sajjaka, if she wanted to talk to him, after she asked about Lewis's relationship with his god.
 Sajjaka sent Wuffi to Valindra.
 I asked if he was a spy, he said nah, first memory was Valindra.
 		- I urged her to talk to Rem, since he hates Lewis and me, Ria isn't empathetic, and Valindra is cute and fluffy.
 - Lewis went to go talk to Rem.
 Lewis apologized for making his day worse by being snippy.
 Rem apologized for being short with him.
+- I asked Ria what her thoughts were about all this.
+She doesn't think the LG is great.
+I asked about what she wanted.
+She thinks